Download the free desktop Nixie Clock v2.1 application for Windows PC here.

-Note that to move the window about the screen, you have to first select the standard window frame, by unchecking "Small Frame" in the menu.
+Note that to move the window about the screen, you have to select the 'Movable' window frame.

-After your clock is repositioned, you can reselect "Small Frame" again.
+After your clock is in position, you can reselect "Standard Frame" or "No Frame".

-In addition to the clock HH:MM:SS display, version 2.1 now also displays the date.
+In addition to the clock HH:MM:SS display, the program can also display the date.

 The date display is located below the time, and can be revealed by dragging down the lower edge of the window.

-The date format can be selected as DD:MM:YY, MM:DD:YY, or YY:MM:DD, via selections on the pop-up menu.
+The nixie display date format can be selected as DD:MM:YY, MM:DD:YY, or YY:MM:DD, via selections on the pop-up menu.

 Date format and window size will be remembered if you Save Preferences.

-By default, the clock will be always on top of any other windows.
-But this can be changed via the pop-up menu.
+By default, the clock will be "always on top" of any other windows.
+But this behaviour can be changed via the pop-up menu.

 STOPWATCH FEATURE